South Nation Conservation (SNC) is committed to supporting municipalities, partners and people as the Coronavirus Pandemic unfolds.

 Please note: the Minister of Environment, Conservation and Parks directed Conservation Authorities to amend their administrative by-laws to allow for virtual meetings, including teleconference.

-The following Conservation Area trails are currently open and maintained for passive winter and spring recreation (walking):
+The following Conservation Area trails are currently open and maintained for passive recreation (hiking/walking):

 - Two Creeks Conservation Area, Morrisburg ON - 4km